hallbergandrew/Ember-Blog/README.md

 To Do
 =======

-* Read and write posts
+* Read and edit posts
-* Add and view photos
-* Receive messages in contacts
+* Read and edit contacts

-** Decide on backend
++ Convert to rails